The Importance Of Sleep For Seniors With Dementia

 Sleep Can Help Caregivers As Well

 A great caregiver is the key to helping any senior with dementia live a safer, happier and healthier life.
-This is why caregivers need to focus on helping themselves get sleep as much as they help their loved ones get sleep.
+This is why caregivers need to focus on getting enough sleep so they help their loved ones get enough sleep.
 The National Alliance for Caregiving states that 87% of surveyed caregivers have issues with stress, energy, sleep and being woken up in the middle of the night.
 A respite care provider is a great solution for seniors who may be struggling to get the sleep that they need.

 The more seniors and their caregivers understand about sleep and what it takes to get a quality night of rest, the better.
 A good night of rest can go a long way in improving the life of any senior who may also be battling Alzheimer’s or dementia.